Site and Build Faster, Smarter and More Resilient Data Centers and Large Load

 • Grid reliability is not equal

-Grid stability, fuel mix, peak load volatility and interconnection availability can vary widely by region, meaning what looks feasible on paper may become risky during peak demand or in areas prone to congestion and curtailment.
-To reduce exposure, multi-gigawatt data center projects are gravitating toward sites near nuclear facilities to avoid congestion and ensure long-term supply.
+Not all power is created equal.
+Regions differ in grid stability, fuel mix, peak load volatility and interconnection availability.
+What looks feasible on paper may become risky under peak demand or in areas prone to congestion, outages or curtailment.
+For example, developers targeting multi-gigawatt builds are now seeking out locations near existing or potential nuclear facilities to avoid congestion and ensure long-term supply.
+Multi-Gigawatt Data Centers: Making Nuclear Great Again

 • Opportunities to offset and interact with the grid

-Managing Energy Prices for the Long Term With Data Centers
+Managing Energy Costs for the Long Term With Data and Large Loads

-Power availability is critical — but so is how much that power costs.
-For most data centers, electricity is the largest ongoing operational expense, often representing 25%–60% of total costs.
-Siting a facility in the wrong location — even by just a few grid nodes — can mean millions of dollars in annual cost differences.
+Power availability is critical—but so is how much that power costs.
+For most data centers, electricity is the largest ongoing operational expense, often representing 25–60% of total costs.
+Siting a facility in the wrong location—even by just a few nodes—can mean millions of dollars in annual cost differences.

 Why Price Matters for Data Centers: